 I hadn’t seen this connection earlier because I put all of my brain’s energy on the trees themselves.
 When I backed off, it gave my brain a chance to see the forest in a new light.
 I’d given my brain the ingredients, and the space provided room to rearrange them.

-There are lots of “showers” that can provide the same effects:
+Here are 7 quick “showers” that can provide the same effects:

 - IPA and a movie